mafarl/web-dev-coursework/README.md

 ## All pages: ##
 - Background image set as specified
-- #main, names in navbar, fonts, colours as specified
+- #main, names in navbar, fonts, colours, borders as specified
-- style.css used for styling

 ## Responsive layout: ##
 - Pages styling: @media screen and (max-width: 768px) and @media (max-width: 991px)